longpractice/linux_kernel_index/mm/f.md

 The advantage of fixmap addresses is that at compilation time, the address acts like a constant whose physical address is assigned when the kernel is booted.
 The kernel also ensures that the page table entries of fixmaps are not flushed from the TLB during a context switch so that acess is always made via fast cache memory.

+## free_all_bootmem
+diable the bootmem allocator and make the buddy system allocator assume responsibility of memory management.
+It relies on the function of __free_page.
+Th enable the pages to be incorporated in the data structures of the buddy system, where they are managed as free pages and are available for allocation.
+The memory for bitmap in bootmem is also then freed.

+## free_bootmem(unsigned long addr, unsigned long size)
+Only whole pages can be freed because the bootmem allocator does not keep any information about page divisions.
+Delegate the work to __free_bootmem_core, which calculates the pages whose contents are fully held in the area to be freed.
+So the if one page is freed only partly once and it will not be freed when the remaining part is freed later.
+This is normally not a big problem because free_bootmem is very rarely used.
+Most memory areas allocated during system initialization are intended for basic data structures that are needed throughout kernel run time and are therefor never relinquished.

+## free_initmem
+responsible for freeing the memory area defined for initialization purposes and returning the pages to the buddy system.